 To figure out what ingredients to use, I went by those listed on our last tube of honey bee lip balm, as a guide, and figured the rest out from there.

-My little O helped me make these, and we had great fun making these!
-It was like science for her, but she always enjoys helping me anyway (as I enjoy her help), and she loves anything that involves making something in the kitchen.
+My little O helped me make these, and we had great fun making them!
+It was like science for her, but she always enjoys helping me anyway (as I enjoy her help…ha haha), and she loves anything that involves making something in the kitchen.
 (What a blessing it will be for her if that lasts her whole life long.
 Eh??)

 In this post I am sharing exactly how we made these lip balms, so you can make your own too, just like we did!